freewarefocus/py400kb/README.md

 This program allows a Raspberry pi400, pi500 or pi500+ to act as a keyboard & mouse for another computer.
 You can also pass in custom values for the keyboard & mouse to support to newer models or custom hardware.
+It also supports recording and playing back keyboard and mouse macro files.

 ## Changes from Original C Version